cogolabs/go-boilerplate/README.md

 Another note about logrus: the line `import log "github.com/sirupsen/logrus"` will redirect any calls to `log` with calls to `logrus`.
 This is an example of import naming, something that can be extremely useful if you find two seperate libraries have very similar functionality.
 Some go libraries (ie. `Logrus`) are deliberately designed as a named import to replace other libraries (ie. `Logging`).

 # metrics
-We use Prometheus for all of our go metrics, see `pkg/observe/metrics.go`.
+We use Prometheus for all of our application metrics, see `pkg/observe/metrics.go`.
 Just like in Sentry, you're going to need to manually set up your Prometheus connection in your code.

 # handlers
 All handlers are take in an `http.ResponseWriter` and a `*http.Request` as arguments.
 Handlers will be called by routers, which will provide a ResponseWriter, and will be the ones receiving http Requests.
 Handlers are meant to serve content and preform tasks (like a healthcheck, in `pkg/web/handlers.go`) when given these inputs.

 # routers
-The best golang library for creating routers is `github.com/gorilla/mux`, as opposed to the default routers provided in the http library.
-This decision to choose this library for Cogo was made for performance reasons.
+We use `github.com/gorilla/mux` for HTTP routing, as opposed to the default routers provided in the http library.
+This decision to choose this library for Cogo was made for developer productivity reasons.
+For applications requiring better performance, prefer the default `net/http` package.

 Routers, when instantiated, can call the `handleFunc()` method to call a given handler.
 You should have one router calling many handlers.

 # testing
-The best practice for naming tests in golang is `filename_test`.
+The best practice for naming tests in golang is `filename_test.go`.
 These tests should be placed in the same directory, like those under `pkg/web/`.
 Using this naming convention, all test files will appear right above the file they are testing.
 Placing your test files in a separate directory is not recommended, unless you are a GoPath wizard and believe that you have the knowledge and reasons to do so.

 All golang test functions must start with `Test` in their names, in order for them to be visible to the go tester.
 Each test should accept the first argument `(t* Testing.t)`, which will most likely be the only argument you need.
-Run your `assert.Condition` statements with `(t)` always as the first argument.
+We use [stretchr/testify](https://github.com/stretchr/testify) as our assertion library to ensure correctness.